Zordux/RustyCleaver/README.md

 ## Ideas and Features
 - C2 server
 - Idea: Shows which pc is online
-- Idea: Shows live footage? | This will be a pain butso maybe not
 <br /> <br />
 - Payload
 - Main: No windows api only direct sys calls